5c0r/live-then-learn/Thoughts/INTERVIEWS_DARK_SIDES.md

+"Most of the interviews are broken.
+Don't let broken interviews break you" - Me, 2019
-Tag: winning software interview broken
+Tags: winning software interview broken cheating bla bla

 ## Winning interviews || The dark-side of interviewing process